Ottermad/ottermad.github.io/_posts/2021-12-24-Deutsch-Algorithm.md

 author: Charles Thomas
 ---

-The Deutsch Jozsa Algorithm  is a quantum algorithm that solves a problem with little practical applications.
-But it is notable for being one of the earliest demonstrations of a problem that can be solved faster on quantum computer compared to a classical computer.
+The Deutsch Jozsa Algorithm is a quantum algorithm that solves a problem with few practical applications.
+It is notable for being one of the earliest demonstrations of a problem that can be solved faster on a quantum computer than on a classical computer.

 # The Problem
-Imagine we have a black box (called an oracle) that computes a function that accepts a n bit binary string and returns either 0 or 1.
+Imagine we have a black box (called an oracle) that computes a function that accepts an n-bit binary string and returns either 0 or 1.

-We know that the function is either constant (e.g. always returns 1 or always returns 0) or balanced (returns 0 for half the inputs and 1 for other half)
+We know that the function is either:
+* constant (e.g. always returns 1 or always returns 0)
+* balanced (returns 0 for half the inputs and 1 for the other half)

 We want to work out which one the function is using the black box as little as possible.